 Have the students individually create a graphic organizer to record their thoughts.
 Provide a few examples if necessary.
+See http://twotrails.co/mind-map-template-for-kids/ for sample templates.

 During

 Introduce new learning and deepen learning.

 Gr.
 4: Have each student talk to two-three people who have their driver's license.
 Students develop questions that will ask them what they know about driving impaired and riding in a vehicle with a driver who is impaired.
 They document the responses.
 You can have some 'drivers' come to class or take the students out into the community to do this.